jiarong/VirSorter2/README.md

 ## Option 1 (bioconda: version 2.0.alpha, build py38_1)

 Conda is the easiest way to install VirSorter2.
-Conda can install by following [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
+If you do not have conda installed, it can be installed following [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

 ```bash
 conda intall -c bioconda virsorter